 FEASTS

-FEASTS (FAST Extended-Atlas-of-Selected-Targets Survey) is a large image survey of extended HI in/surrounding galaxies in the Local Volume.
+FEASTS (FAST Extended-Atlas-of-Selected-Targets Survey) targets HI-richest galaxies in the Local Volume.
 It takes advantage of the high sensitivity and low side-lobe of FAST (Five-hundred-meter Aperture Spherical radio Telescope) in China, and aims to map the extended and low-surface density HI, which is typically missed in interferometric observations.

 n4631_fast_wsrt